FourThievesVinegar/solderless-microlab/docs/assembly.md

 #### Reactor Unit Housing Assembly

+**Reactor Unit Housing parts:**

+- 5 pieces thin plywood, cut to 8" x 8"
+- Corner reinforcements
+   - We used upcycled protective corners from a shipping package
+   - Any three-corner joining hardware will work, but these are convenient with the velcro straps and allow rapid assembly and breakdown
+- Light strip
+- Adhesive-backed velcro patches
+- Two-sided velcro to cut straps from

+**Reactor Unit Housing assembly:**

 - Cut and paint plywood
    - Depending on your corner reinforcements, you may want a different method than we used here.
 We intend these units to pack mostly flat for storage and shipping.
    - For this, we drilled 1/2" holes large enough for the